fnando/sublime-codefmt/README.md

 {
   txtfmt: {
     // The command that will be executed for format files.
+    // The special variables are:
+    //
+    // - `$config`: the full path to the configuration file we found.
+    // - `$file`: the full path to the file that’s being formatted.
-    command: ["txtfmt", "--fix", "--config", "$config"],
+    command: ["txtfmt", "--fix", "--config", "$config", "$file"],

     // The scopes that will be considered when formatting
     scopes: ["text.plain"],

     // Additional flags when running in debug mode.
-    // If the formatter doesn't have a debug mode, you may set this to an empty
+    // If the formatter doesn’t have a debug mode, you may set this to an empty
     // array.
     debug: ["--debug"],